Small Office TechPractical IT for small business

 Cons:

-What it is: Netgear’s business-grade mesh system with a focus on coverage, seamless roaming, and centralized management for multi-location offices.
+What it is: Netgear’s business-grade mesh system with a focus on coverage, seamless roaming, and centralized management.

 Key specs: